MobaHinted/client/readme.md

 The exact data included is up to you to select.

-Your API requests are proxied through my server for caching and better rate limiting, I just log accesses for rate-limiting purposes, but CloudFlare and Vultr will have access to your data as well.
+Your API requests are proxied through my server for caching and better rate limiting, I store nothing about such requests, but CloudFlare will have access to your data as well.

 If you prefer, you can set up an environment variable as described in the Setup section above, and then your API requests won't be proxied, and only Riot will